-Welcome to Ledyard Charter School's Remote Learning page!
+Welcome to Ledyard Charter School's COVID-19 / Coronavirus Page

 We have created this webpage in response to the Coronavirus (COVID-19) outbreak and will update this page frequently.
-In addition to information that our students and families need to continue their education remotely, we will provide helpful information pertinent to their health.
+We will share information that we deem pertinent to the health and safety of our students, their families and our employees.

 How to Talk to Children about the Coronavirus (an Article posted by Harvard Medical School)